Adventure Jobs Worldwide

 Trip Leaders are patient and inspiring teachers and skilled outdoor enthusiasts who focus on fostering constructive group dynamics so that each participant can safely achieve goals consistent with his or her abilities.

-Serving as teacher, facilitator and mentor, Trip Leaders for Wilderness Adventures introduce small groups to the merits of living simply while participating in a variety of activities such as mountain climbs, backpacking in over 30 National Parks and wilderness areas (worldwide!), rock climbing, sea kayaking, whitewater rafting and kayaking, ice climbing, canyoneering, sailing, snorkeling, SCUBA diving, service projects, and language programs throughout the world.
+Serving as teacher, facilitator and mentor, Trip Leaders for Wilderness Adventures introduce small groups to the merits of living simply while participating in a variety of activities such as mountain climbs and backpacking in over 30 National Parks and wilderness areas (worldwide!), rock climbing, sea kayaking, whitewater rafting and kayaking, ice climbing, canyoneering, sailing, snorkeling, SCUBA diving, service projects, and language programs throughout the world.

 Backdoorjobs.com: Your Home for Short-Term Job AdventuresIf you've been dreaming about traveling the world with an adventure-job-style approach, this is the place to be to create your new way of life—for a summer or year after year.
 You'll get involved with...